I-AI-INTERGRATIONS/ai-hedge-fund/README.md

 After running `npm start` the app will be available on <http://localhost:5173>
 (or the port printed by Vite).

-The markers displayed on the globe are loaded from `web/timeline.json`.
-Edit this file to customize the events shown.

 ### Exporting Data to Obsidian

 The blockchain timeline is stored in `docs/blockchain_timeline.md`.
-Copy this file into your Obsidian vault (or create a symlink) to view and edit the notes alongside your other documents.
+Copy this file into your Obsidian vault (or create a symlink) to view and edit the notes

 ## License